aaartyomsss/budget-app/README.md

 33. Dockerizing mongo - 3.5h
 34. Backend unit tests initialization - 2.5h

-^^^ The intiializaiton of testing has taken such a long time due to having issue with mongosh script.
+^^^ The intiializaiton of testing has taken such a long time due to having issue with mongo.sh script.
 After a long time of debugging had to set it to js file.
 Downside is that I simply cannot pass .env variables to it, which is quite bad from data exposure POV.
-So technically, will have to either comment sh script out or push it without the sensitive variables.
+So technically, will have to either comment js script out or push it without the sensitive variables.

 35. NGINX production setup and dev env fixes + mongoDB fixes - 7h